M. Night Shyamalan’s 'Old' is new again

 Fortunately, none of the cast or crew got sick while filming in the Dominican Republic, where he found a nice beach.
 This is the first film he’s ever made outside Greater Philadelphia.

-“It was strange,” M. Night said.
+“It was strange,” he said.
 “We were making a film that had nothing to do with the pandemic, but at the same time it was absolutely about this fear and uncertainty we were all feeling.
 This fear of infection.
-It made us think very deeply about death, about survival, and about being in lockdown.
+It made us think very deeply about death, about survival and about being in lockdown.
 The idea of being stuck in a situation and not being able to leave.”

 Stuck on a beach?
 Better pack extra suntan lotion.